somdeepkundu/somdeepkundu.github.io/docs/index.md

 <div class="about-section" markdown>
 <div class="about-text" markdown>

-I am a PhD Scholar at the Centre for Technology Alternatives for Rural Areas (CTARA) at IIT Bombay, and an active member of the RuDRA Lab.
+I am a PhD Scholar at the Centre for Technology Alternatives for Rural Areas (CTARA) at IIT Bombay, and an active member of the RuDRA (Rural Data Research Analysis) Lab.
 With a foundation in Civil Engineering and a post-graduate diploma in Disaster Management with Remote Sensing and GIS from IIRS, ISRO, I specialize in extracting insights from complex satellite data.
 My research bridges advanced spatial machine learning, including Graph Neural Networks and Random Forest classification, with climate science and ancient agrometeorology.
 I leverage tools like Google Earth Engine, QGIS, and Python to build dynamic dashboards and analyze orbital data from missions like NISAR and Sentinel.

 </div>